How can acupuncture increase my chances of pregnancy?

 Acupuncture is similar to physical therapy in that it is a process oriented method of medical intervention.
 It is better to do more than less.
 Patients are commonly treated for three to four months before an insemination, in vitro fertilization (IVF), or donor-egg transfer.
 This period of treatment seems to have a therapeutic effect.
 Typically most miscarriages occur within the first three months of pregnancy.
 Therefore, treatment of patients may often last through week twelve to help prevent miscarriage.

 In a study by Stener-Victorin et al from the Departments of Obstetrics and Gynecology Fertility Centre, Scandinavia and University of Gothenburg, women are encouraged to receive acupuncture treatments pre and post embryo transfer.
-Clinical observations from the Berkley Center for Reproductive Wellness suggest that the most effective fertility treatments involve a combination of acupuncture, herbal medicine, and traditional medical interventions.
-However, conception does sometimes occur when acupuncture and herbal medicines are used without traditional medical interventions.
+Clinical observations from the Berkley Center for Reproductive Wellness suggest that the most effective fertility treatments involve a combination of acupuncture and traditional medical interventions.
+However, conception does sometimes occur when acupuncture is used without traditional medical interventions.

 What types of fertility patients typically get acupuncture?

-Acupuncture can be used to treat any type of fertility disorder including spasmed tubes.
-(Spasmed tubes are often de-spasmed with acupuncture, though blocked tubes will not respond to acupuncture).
-Acupuncture is often combined with herbs to treat elevated follicle stimulating hormone (FSH), repeated pregnancy loss, unexplained (idiopathic) infertility, luteal phase defect, hyperprolactinemia (when not caused by a prolactinoma), polycystic ovarian syndrome (PCOS) with annovulatory cycles, and male factor including men affected with sperm-DNA-fragmentation.
+Acupuncture can be used to treat any type of fertility disorder including spasmed tubes, elevated follicle stimulating hormone (FSH), repeated pregnancy loss, unexplained (idiopathic) infertility, luteal phase defect, hyperprolactinemia (when not caused by a prolactinoma), polycystic ovarian syndrome (PCOS) with annovulatory cycles, and male factor including men affected with sperm motility, sperm concentration and sperm-DNA-fragmentation.
+Read more in depth supporting research here.

 What are the risks of using acupuncture?